-- Use your fabric softener dispenser.
-(See page 12.) - Add diluted fabric softener only in the final rinse. - Always dilute fabric softeners with 1/2 to 1 cup (125 to 250 mL) warm water.
+- Use fabric softener dispenser if your washer has one.
+(See page 12.) - If your washer does not have a fabric softener dispenser, add diluted fabric softener only in the final rinse. - Always dilute fabric softeners with 1⁄2 to 1 cup (125 to 250 mL) warm water.
 Undiluted fabric softener can stain fabrics. - Fabric softeners should not be mixed with other laundry products because greasy stains may form.
 If stains form, remove by wetting the stain and rubbing with liquid detergent or a bar of soap.
 Rewash the stained item. - Too much fabric softener can make some items (diapers and towels) nonabsorbent.
 If this happens, use less fabric softener or do not use it every time.